victorlenerd/victorlenerd/README.md

 As a lifelong learner, I am committed to staying up-to-date with the latest developments in the field and continuously seek out new challenges to further develop my skills.
 If you're looking for a dedicated software engineer who is passionate about creating exceptional solutions, let's connect.

-🔭 I’m currently working on:

-- **Scheduler0:** A simple cloud scheduling server for your apps and backend..

-🌱 I’m currently learning:

-- Distributed systems
-- Rust
-- Terraform

 📫 How to reach me: